 Created By EdAppExplore this free course

-GHS, which stands for the “Globally Harmonized System of Classification and Labeling of Chemicals”, is a system that defines and classifies chemical hazards and communicates safety measures through labels and Safety Data Sheets (SDS).
+GHS, which stands for the “Globally Harmonized System of Classification and Labeling of Chemicals”, is a system that defines and classifies chemical hazards and communicates safety precautions through labels and Safety Data Sheets (SDS).
 This system was developed by experts from the United Nations to standardize hazard classifications and chemical handling processes all over the world.
-EdApp’s Globally Harmonized System (GHS) course delves into a quick background of GHS, hazard classification, hazard communication, and proper GHS application and implementation.
-As your workers go through the lessons, they’ll also be able to learn about the proper steps in classifying hazards and understand the differences between chemical substances, mixtures, and alloys.
+EdApp’s Globally Harmonized System (GHS) course delves into a quick background of the GHS label, hazard classification, hazard communication, and proper GHS application and implementation.
+As your workers go through the lessons, they’ll also be able to learn about the proper steps in classifying potential hazards and understand the differences between chemical substances, mixtures, and alloys.

 Feel free to import this hazard communication training course from EdApp’s course library.
 Even without design experience, you can easily edit its content, incorporate games, add interactive elements, or rebrand the entire course in line with your company’s guidelines.